 Preheat oven to 350˚F

 Place wild sockeye salmon on cooking sheet

 Season with sea salt and pepper.
 I also love adding some dill and fresh rosemary on top if you have it, but if not no sweat, it’s great with just s&p

 Bake for 10-15 mins - depending on how thick the salmon is it may need to cook longer

 While salmon is cooking begin prepping the taco ingredients

 Heat up the tortilla by placing right on gas stove with the flame on low or place in a skillet for a few seconds on each side or you can use the microwave

-Spread a few slices of avocado on top of yogurt
+Spread a few slices of avocado on bottom or tortilla

 If using hot sauce splash a little onto the avocado and yogurt and spread together

 Take a fork to the salmon filet and start flaking off some pieces to add to your taco